Assoc Prof Dr Yong Mong Bee

 Dr Wong Ming is currently a Consultant Endocrinologist at Sunway Medical Centre.
 She graduated from Royal College of Surgeons, Ireland and was a lecturer at Pusat Perubatan Universiti Kebangsaan Malaysia and adjunct clinical lecturer at Monash University Malaysia Campus She was involved in Phase 2 and 3 clinical drug trials in diabetes and hypertension.
 She has been invited to sit on various advisory boards on diabetes and hypertension.
 She is currently a member of the Malaysian Endocrine and Metabolic Society.
 She has published papers in endocrinology and has been invited to speak at regional and local endocrine conferences.

-Dr Wong Sze Lyn Jeanne
+Dr Jeanne Wong Sze Lyn

 Malaysia